Gautham-Barathwaj-Padmanaban/Linear-Regression-MLStanford/README.md

 # Linear-Regression-AndewNg-Python
-The first programming assignment of the Machine Learning Course offered by Andew Ng on coursera done in python instead of matlab.
+The first programming assignment of the Machine Learning Course offered by Andrew Ng on coursera done in python instead of matlab.

 It performs the linear regression algorithm using a vectorized gradient descent approach.